ConSol/appserver-images/README.md

 # Docker Appserver Images

-This repository holds Docker builds for various Java application servers with various versions.
+This project holds Docker builds for various Java application servers with various versions.
 These images are all setup to work nicely with the [docker-maven-plugin](https://github.com/rhuss/docker-maven-plugin).
-I.e. all `*.war` or `*.ear` artefacts found in `/maven` (which can be linked in externally) get automatically deployed during startup.
+I.e. all `*.war` or `*.ear` artifacts found in `/maven` (which can be linked in externally) get automatically deployed during startup.

 A node.js application `docker-appserver.js` is included for regenerating Dockerfiles and helper scripts from templates (in order to avoid duplication for various, similar versions).

-Also, with the option `--build` all images can be build locally on the Dockehost.
+Also, with the option `--build` all images can be build locally on the Dockerhost.
 Use the other command line options for either restricting to a certain server/version or to specify the connection parameters to the Docker daemon (by default the environment variable `DOCKER_HOST` is evaluated)